 - You must speak with us prior to the due date.
 Emailing the day that it's due, or after the deadline, will not be viewed favorably.

-- A Verification of Illness (VIF) form signed by a doctor must be submitted to the Math Undergraduate Office (MC 4022).
-A scan of this form must be submitted to the instructor or ISC.
+- A Verification of Illness (VIF) form signed by a doctor must be submitted to the Math Faculty.
+A scan of this form must be emailed to the instructor and ISC.

 When granting an extension, we tend to grant an extension for the number of days that you were reported ill.
 We strongly prefer that you complete assingments and rarely defer or shift of the weight of the assignments.